benediktstroebl/inference-scaling-limits/README.md

-# Repository to preprint: Inference Scaling 𝙵Laws: The Limits of LLM Resampling with Imperfect Verifiers
+# Supplementaty code to The Limits of Inference Scaling Through Resampling

-This repository contains the accompanying code to the preprint with the title **[Inference Scaling 𝙵Laws: The Limits of LLM Resampling with Imperfect Verifiers](https://arxiv.org/abs/2411.17501)**.
+This repository contains the accompanying code to the paper with the title The Limits of Inference Scaling Through Resampling.

 The experiments run for this work build on the following publications and their accompanying code repositories.